mitchweaver/subs/README.md

 As you can see, some of these are usernames and some are channel IDs -- either work just fine.

+## Daemonization

+If you would like `subs` to run in the background and intermittently update the cache, you can daemonize it with the `[-d]` flag.

 ## Safety

 Every commit is [shellchecked](https://github.com/mitchweaver/subs/blob/master/.travis.yml) with travis.